otammato/Kubernetes_Terraform_cluster_deploy_on_EKS_AWS/README.md

 6.2: Create EKS Cluster configuration file

-Create the eks-cluster.tffile and add the content below.
+Create the eks-cluster.tf file and add the content below.
 My deployment has three worker nodes, you could choose to have more or less.

 <details markdown=1><summary markdown="span">Details</summary>